expo/expo/packages/expo-clipboard/README.md

   </a>
 </p>

-`expo-clipboard` provides an interface for getting and setting Clipboard content on Android, iOS and Web.
+`expo-clipboard` provides an interface for getting and setting Clipboard content on Android, iOS, and Web.

 ## API documentation